 The S-100 Feature Catalogue model provides a featureUseType element for designating feature types as “geographic”, “cartographic”, or “meta”.
 Aggregation and composition feature types are designated as being of “geographic” featureUseType.

 Information types are identifiable objects that can be associated with features or other information types, in order to carry information particular to the associated objects.
-Information types can be considered classes that are typically used to share information among features and other information types.
+Information types may be considered classes that are typically used to share information among features and other information types.
 Information types have only thematic attribute properties.

 Superclasses and subclasses